HarmonizedMRI/HarmonizedMRI.github.io/README.md

 ![contact email](email.png)

-We also welcome you to post your questions at our [User Forum](https://github.com/HarmonizedMRI/UserForum/discussions).
+We also welcome you to post your questions on our [User Forum](https://github.com/HarmonizedMRI/UserForum/discussions).

 Funding for this project is provided through an